-The Missouri Human Rights Act prohibits hiring practices that discriminate on the basis of race, color, religion, national origin, ancestry, sex, age, or disability.
+The Missouri Human Rights Act (MHRA) prohibits hiring practices that discriminate based on race, color, religion, national origin, ancestry, sex, age (at least 40, but less than 70 years of age), or disability.
 The law applies to all public employers and to private employers with six or more employees (MO Rev. Stat.
 Sec.
 213.010 et seq.).
-A separate statute prohibits all employers, regardless of size, from discriminating against an employee or prospective employee on the basis of genetic information or genetic test results (MO Rev. Stat.
+A separate statute prohibits all employers, regardless of size, from discriminating against an employee or prospective employee based on genetic information or genetic test results (MO Rev. Stat.
 Sec.
 375.1306).

 Preemployment medical examinations.
 The MHRA authorizes an employer to conduct a preemployment medical examination that relates to minimum physical standards for employment if:

 • The examination is given to all applicants in the same job category regardless of mental or physical impairment.

 • The examination measures only the ability to perform the essential functions of the job in question.